 Has fuel efficiency for trucks always been ‘a thing’?

 Fuel management has not always been so instrumental to be successful in the industry.
 In the past, it was more about delivering as much as soon as possible to increase the margins - the volume was key.
-Due to standardisation of most logistics processes, the difference is now in the details.
+Due to the standardisation of most logistics processes, the difference is now in the details.
 Fuel management is not only about fuel, no matter how contradictory that may sound.
 It has to do with driver behaviour, choice of tyres and many other variables.
 A good tyre makes sure that there is less friction with the road and thus less fuel usage.
 In turn, good driver behaviour makes the tyres last way longer.
-As you can see, there are a lot of things that have an effect on the fuel efficiency for trucks.
+As you can see, there are a lot of things that have an effect on the fuel efficiency of trucks.

 8 variables of good fuel management for trucks